Dobruja: Ottoman rule

-After 1878
+Russo-Turkish War of 1878 and aftermath

 After the 1878 war, the Treaty of San Stefano awarded Dobruja to Russia and the newly established Principality of Bulgaria.
 The northern portion, held by Russia, was ceded to Romania in exchange for Russia obtaining territories in Southern Bessarabia, thereby securing direct access to the mouths of the Danube.
-In Northern Dobruja, Romanians were the plurality.
-The population included a Bulgarian ethnic enclave in the northeast (around Babadag), as well as an important Muslim community (mostly Turks and Tatars) scattered around the region.
+The population included a Bulgarian ethnic enclave in the northeast (around Babadag), as well as an important Muslim majority (mostly Turks and Tatars) scattered around the region.

 The southern portion, held by Bulgaria, was reduced the same year by the Treaty of Berlin.
 At the advice of the French envoy, a strip of land extended inland from the port of Mangalia (shown orange on the map) was ceded to Romania, since its southwestern corner contained a compact area of ethnic Romanians.
 The town of Silistra, located at the area's most southwestern point, remained Bulgarian due to its large Bulgarian population.
 Romania subsequently tried to occupy the town as well, but in 1879 a new international commission allowed Romania to occupy only the fort Arab Tabia, which overlooked Silistra, but not the town itself.

-At the beginning of the Russo-Turkish War of 1877–1878, most of Dobruja's population was composed of ethnic Tatars, Turks, Romanians, and Bulgarians.
+At the beginning of the Russo-Turkish War of 1877–1878, most of Dobruja's population was composed of ethnic Tatars, and Turks, with minorities of Romanians, and Bulgarians.
 During the war, a large part of the Muslim population was evacuated to Bulgaria and Turkey.
 After 1878, the Romanian government encouraged Romanians from other regions to settle in Northern Dobruja and accepted the return of some Muslim population displaced by the war.

 According to Bulgarian historians, after 1878 the Romanian church authorities took control over all local churches, with the exception of two in the towns of Tulcea and Constanţa, which managed to retain use of their Bulgarian Slavonic liturgy.
 Between 1879 and 1900, Bulgarians built 15 new churches in Northern Dobruja.
 After 1880, Italians from Friuli and Veneto settled in Greci, Cataloi and Măcin in Northern Dobruja.
 Most of them worked in the granite quarries in the Măcin Mountains, while some became farmers.
 The Bulgarian authorities encouraged the settling of ethnic Bulgarians in the territory of Southern Dobruja.